The Goal Is Not a Ranking Anymore

 - Build brand authority through original research and data

-- Get your founders and team cited as experts in your niche
+- Get founders and team cited as experts in your niche

-- Create comparison content that AI platforms can use for recommendations
+- Create comparison content AI platforms can use for recommendations

 - Structure all content with BLUF, statistics, and clear hierarchy